 Also the result of misusing the Nakatsukasa Purpose, which also drives you mad whilst killing you slowly (it damages your soul).

 This is also the reason why witches are so dangerous in the series.
-Up till a certain age they're normal.
+Up till a certain age, they're normal.
 But then the "Sway of Magic" affects them and causes them to be evil and destructive.
-Though there are a few exceptions where this doesn't happen due to the witch having their mind on something else other then their magic.
-In addition, those who possess magic which has little in the way of destructive capabilities are much more resistant, if not outright immune to the Sway: Kim Dheal, for example has healing powers and is more or less immune.
+However, there are a few exceptions where this doesn't happen due to the witch having their mind on something else other than their magic.
+In addition, those who possess magic which has little in the way of destructive capabilities are much more resistant, if not outright immune to the Sway: Kim Dheal, for example, has healing powers and is more or less immune.

 Black☆Star and Death The Kid actually use it to their advantage.